OllieBullGB/DNLML/README.md

 low technical skills to utilise machine learning algorithms by providing an automated natural language environment for building machine learning models by providing a dataset and a natural language query.

+This project was created for Durhack '23, a 24 hour hackathon held annually by Durham University CompSoc in association with HackathonsUK and MLH.

 #### Example
 - Dataset URL: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data
 - Query: "I want to predict whether a patient died or not"